 At breakfast, you can choose from made to order eggs, toast, bacon, Indian bread, sweet pastries, yogurt, and fruits.
 Breakfast meals are served with a cup of fresh juices, coffee or tea, depending on your choice.
-Most of the lunch meals during the tour will be taken at the restaurants and hotels of the cities you are visiting.
+Most of the lunch meals during the tour will be taken at the restaurants and hotels in the cities you are visiting.
 What’s even great is that these lunches are enjoyed at some unique properties that open up to beautiful views.
 For instance, in Jodhpur, lunch was served at a luxury hotel that has a gorgeous pool and guests were allowed to take a refreshing dip in the pool after the meal.
-Sometimes, lunches will also be served in the train with menu choices similar to dinner.
+Sometimes, lunches will also be served on the train with menu choices similar to dinner.

 Most of your dinners will be on the Palace on Wheels train and are almost always a feast!
 Each night, a set menu is prepared consisting of Indian and International dishes served by a team of gracious waiters traversing from the kitchen to the dining area.
 The dishes served are all delicious and cooked fresh.
 There are plenty of delectable Indian dishes that are not that spicy, which is ideal for all kinds of travelers.
 Of course, there are desserts at the end of every meal consisting of traditional Indian sweets as well as homemade ice cream served with masala tea or coffee.

-The coffee, tea, water and juices that are served during your meals are included in your package.
+The coffee, tea, water, and juices that are served during your meals are included in your package.
 You will only pay for alcoholic beverages or soft drinks.
 Moreover, the coffee or tea that your personal butler serves to your room is also free, along with those little treats of delicious cookies and snacks.

 Palace on Wheels Cost: Train Ticket Price

-The Palace on Wheels cost covers the tours, accommodation, food and all the services you receive during the entire duration of the tour.
+The Palace on Wheels cost covers the tours, accommodation, food, and all the services you receive during the entire duration of the tour.
 The train operates during the months of September until April and tends to get fully booked fast.
 So if you want to explore India on board the Palace on Wheels, you must plan ahead and book your train ticket at least two months ahead.

 Palace on Wheels: Why it is a Must

 I know most people are excited, yet anxious to travel the world.
 But some people feel more comfortable if someone else is handling a majority of the logistical issues.
-Things like the language barriers and transportation to and from hotels and attractions.
+Things like language barriers and transportation to and from hotels and attractions.
 That is why the Palace on Wheels train tour package is a must.
 But why else is it a must?